Installation

 KDoctor works on macOS only.
 If you use a different operating system, skip this step.

-After the installation is completed, call KDoctor in the console:
+- After the installation is completed, call KDoctor in the console: - kdoctor

-If KDoctor diagnoses any problems while checking your environment, review the output for issues and possible solutions:
+- If KDoctor diagnoses any problems while checking your environment, review the output for issues and possible solutions: - Fix any failed checks ( - [x]).
+You can find problem descriptions and potential solutions after the- *symbol.

 If you see checks like this, you're ready to go.